Click here to view the top 3 recipe searches from last month.

 4. How fast the oil recovers temperature after you've placed the wings in it.

-When frying wings in a restaurant, they're fried in a large fryer, typically holding 40 - 70 pounds of oil, are gas fired, and recover quickly.
-When you put 12 - 24 wings in at a time, the temperature of the oil won't drop perceptibly.
-It only takes about 7 minutes to cook them.
+When frying wings in a restaurant, they're fried in a large fryer, typically holding 40 - 70 pounds of oil, and recover quickly.
+When you put 12 - 24 wings into the oil at a time, the temperature of the oil won't drop perceptibly.
+They only take about 7 minutes to cook.

 I've learned that my Propane Stove doesn't get as hot as my Portable Butane Stoves that I use for catering, So, that's what I bring out whenever I need to get a large pot of oil ready for frying.
 The oil heats up in less than 1/2 the time, and it's easier to keep the temperature from dropping too much when I add the wings.